Dial-A-Tone Pulse to Tone Converter All VOIP services-BT Digital Voice, Virgin, Sky, Vodaphone etc

 - Can be supplied as a ‘New Zealand’ version for dialling with ‘reversed’ numbering.

-- Can be used with most push button decadic key pads such as those used on 706s.
-Faulting may occur if keypads draw excessive current, although this is a very rare occurrence.
+- Has been used successfully with some push button decadic key pads such as those used on 706s.
+However, faulting may occur if keypads draw excessive current and we do not guarantee the Dial-A-Tone for this application.

 - Will cope with a wide range of dial speeds and make/break ratios.